-While we do not reject the idea that mixed conifer forests in California have accumulated an unnatural amount of understory vegetation due to past fire suppression practices, the one-size-fits-all approach the PEIR takes on the matter is clearly unsupportable scientifically and raises serious questions about the PEIR's conclusions.
+The one-size-fits-all approach the PEIR takes regarding fire suppression is not scientifically supportable and raises serious questions about the PEIR's conclusions.

-For shrubland ecosystems, which have completely different fire regimes and responses to management when compared to forests, there were less than a dozen peer-reviewed papers cited relating directly to fire.
-Most of those were more connected to the spread of invasive species than fire management.
-We find this absence inexcusable especially considering the fact that the most expensive, devastating wildland fires are connected to communities within these ecosystems.
+For shrubland ecosystems, which have completely different fire regimes and responses to management than forests, there were less than a dozen peer-reviewed papers referenced (out of nearly 1,000 literature citations) relating directly to fire.
+Most of those were more concerned with the spread of invasive species than fire management.
+We find this absence inexcusable, especially considering the fact that the most expensive, devastating wildland fires in California are associated with these ecosystems.
 We are especially perplexed because there has been a wealth of research concerning shrubland ecosystems conducted over the past decade indicating that:

-- unlike some forests, native shrublands have not become unnaturally dense with vegetation due to past fire suppression practices (Keeley et al. 2009, Keeley et al. 1999) - prescribed burning is unlikely to have much influence on fire regimes in southern California (Price et al. 2012) - large, severe, infrequent wildfires are the natural, historical pattern in central and southern California (Lombardo et al. 2009, Mensing and Bryne 1999, Keeley and Zedler 2009 - the age of vegetation has very little to do with the size of fires (Moritz 2003, Moritz et al. 2004)

-- old-growth shrublands are healthy, dynamic ecosystems (Keeley et al. 2005)
+- Unlike some forests, native shrublands have not become unnaturally dense with vegetation due to past fire suppression practices (Keeley et al. 2009b, Keeley et al. 1999) - Prescribed burning is unlikely to have much influence on fire regimes in southern California (Price et al. 2012) - Large, severe, infrequent wildfires are the natural, historical pattern in central and southern California (Lombardo et al. 2009, Mensing and Bryne 1999, Keeley and Zedler 2009) - The age of vegetation has very little to do with the size of fires (Moritz 2003, Moritz et al. 2004) - Old-growth shrublands are healthy, dynamic ecosystems (Keeley et al. 2005)